UiPath/ProcessMining-devkit-connector/documentation/system_specific.md

 ### Activities
 \<For each activity, list which input data is used to create an activity.
 Also, provide a brief description of each activity and its relevance.>

-### Attributes
+### Fields
-\<Describe the available attributes for entities and events, list which input data is used to create the attribute and briefly describe how the attribute values are computed.
-Also, for any attribute that is not part of the data model for which this connector is created, describe the attribute and its relevance.>
+\<Describe the available fields for entities and events, list which input data is used to create the field and briefly describe how the field values are computed.
+Also, for any field that is not part of the data model for which this connector is created, describe the field and its relevance.>

 ### Design flowchart
 \<Connector design flowchart that visually shows on a high level how the data 'flows' through the connector.>